 The Reincorporation will become effective upon filing of certificates of merger with the Secretary of State of each of Delaware and Texas, which filings are expected to be made as soon as practicable after shareholder adoption of the Agreement and Plan of Merger.
 Pursuant to the terms of the Agreement and Plan of Merger, the Reincorporation may be abandoned by the Board at any time before the Effective Time (whether before or after approval by the Company's shareholders).
-In addition, the Company and MIND Technology may amend the Agreement and Plan of Merger, the Delaware Certificate of Incorporation and Delaware Bylaws at any time before the Effective Time (whether before or after approval by the Company's shareholders), provided that after approval by the Company's shareholders, no amendment may be made that by law requires further approval by the Company's shareholders without obtaining such further approval.
+In addition, the Company and MIND Technology may amend the Agreement and Plan of Merger, the Delaware Certificate of Incorporation and Delaware Bylaws at any time before the Effective Time (whether before or after approval by the Company's shareholders, no amendment may be made that by law requires further approval by the Company's shareholders without obtaining such further approval.